 CT scan procedure produces ionizing radiation which is harmful to the body in different ways.
 In the above post, we have described various risk factors involved in this procedure.
 Ask your doctor about the benefits and side effects of the CT scan.

-Also, Read About: Frequently Asked Question About CT Scan
+Also, Read About: Frequently Asked Questions About CT Scan